oweb36/mws-docs/Premise/Megarchive Warehouse.md

 ## Parts and Showcase

+This is where we can see all the air conditioners, fridges, washing machine and more appliances that the warehouse holds.
+We can see a live demo here.

+There is also a section dedicated to parts, stored as crates in shelves.
+They are pretty heavy, so its a hazard to drop them.
+These parts can be used to repair damaged appliances.

 ## Library and Index
 The Library is a library for the residents of the warehouse to use.
 The library is big and comprehensive.
 It houses the manuals and documentation about all the appliances shown in the warehouse, and the [residents](Characters.md) of the warehouse.
 The library also contains life history and documentation of the residents.